webbcam/tiflash/docs/source/api/core.rst

 .. code-block:: python

-    # All core functions are accessed through the core module
+    # All core functions are provided in the tiflash module
-    from tiflash import core
+    import tiflash

 .. automodule:: tiflash.core.api
     :members: